Jasonzhu1207/ZenConverter/README.md

 The UI does not do conversion work.
 Each task is routed to an engine based on the input, output, and selected mode:

-- `Compatibility`: FFmpeg true re-encode path for connected video/audio targets, GIF output, and advanced processing.
+- `Compatibility`: FFmpeg true re-encode path for connected video/audio targets, GIF output, subtitles (SRT/VTT/ASS), and advanced processing.
-- `Native`: Android platform bitmap/PDF handling where no media engine is needed.
+- `Native`: Android platform bitmap/PDF handling, PDFBox-Android (PDF merge/text/security), and pure-Kotlin engines (WOFF, LRC).
 - `Office`: Local first-pass Office rendering path for DOCX, PPTX, and XLSX.
+- `Font / WOFF2`: Native `google/woff2` engine for WOFF2 compression and decompression.
+- `AI Super-Resolution`: ONNX Runtime for local Real-ESRGAN neural network inference.
-- `SafeCache`: future fallback for file providers that cannot provide usable descriptors.
+- `SafeCache`: fallback for file providers that cannot provide usable descriptors.

 More detail lives in [docs/architecture.md](docs/architecture.md) and [docs/technical-route.md](docs/technical-route.md).